 Cuyahoga Valley National Park – http://www.nps.gov/CUVA/index.htm

 Blossom Center for the Performing Arts is located in Cuyahoga Falls outside of Cleveland.
-Blossom is an outdoor amphitheatres that hosts concerts and is the summer home of the Cleveland Orchestra.
-Blossom pavilion section seats 5,700 people, with space for about 13,500 more on the lawn.
-Blossom is a great place to see the orchestra and a more upscale productions, but has does not always receive favorable reviews for rock concerts.
-The are many options to what to see at the blossom, so one should go to the Blossom first before deciding the place is a waste of time.
+It is an outdoor amphitheater that hosts concerts and is the summer home of the Cleveland Orchestra.
+Blossom’s pavilion section seats 5,700 people, with space for about 13,500 more on the lawn.
+Blossom is a great place to see the orchestra and more upscale productions, but has does not always receive favorable reviews for rock concerts.
+The are many options to what to see at the Blossom, so one should go to the Blossom first before deciding the place is a waste of time.
 The best seats are under the pavilion (no worries about rain), but expect to pay more than a lawn seat.

 The Blossom Music Center for the Performing Arts is located inside Cuyahoga Valley National Park.
-Cuyahoga is the only national park in the state of Ohio.
-This park was first established as a national recreation area in 1974 by president Ford and designated a national park on October 11, 2000.
-The park was established really because many people in the are wanted to prevent urban sprawl from taking over the park.
+This park was first established as a national recreation area in 1974 by President Ford and designated a national park on October 11, 2000.
+The park was established because many people in the area wanted to prevent urban sprawl from taking over the land.

 The first thing that comes to mind when thinking of a national park is hiking and Cuyahoga does not let down.
 Cuyahoga has over 125 miles of hiking trails.
-The Ohio & Erie Canal Towpath Trail, are nearly level and are accessible to all visitors.
 A portion of Ohio’s Buckeye Trail also passes through the park.
 There is a trail for everyone at the park.
-One trail of mention is the the Towpath Trail.
-The Towpath Trail follows the historic route of the Ohio & Erie Canal.
+One trail of mention is the Towpath Trail.
+The Ohio & Erie Canal Towpath Trail is nearly level and accessible to all visitors.
+The trail follows the historic route of the Ohio & Erie Canal.
 You can walk or bike on what used to have mule pulled canal boats on it.

 The park offers campsites and even offers a small bed and breakfast.
 The park is also located between Cleveland and Akron Ohio, so those two cities also have hotels and so do many of the cities in between.
-So lodging in or around the park is not a problem.
+Lodging in or around the park is not a problem.

 One can spend the day hiking then seeing a concert at Blossom Music Center.
 The Blossom Center for the Performing Arts and Cuyahoga Valley National Park are two great places in Northeast Ohio not to be missed.